-You may be hearing from friends that you should withdraw cash to protect yourself during the coronavirus (COVID-19) outbreak.
+From time to time, you may hear from friends that you should withdraw extra cash to have extra on hand due to current events.
 Since we haven’t yet moved to a cashless world, it’s still a good idea to have some cash on-hand, but before you withdraw extra money, keep these things in mind:

 - Cash is vulnerable.
 Once the money is out of your account and in your wallet or your top drawer, it’s at risk of being stolen.
 If you can’t afford to lose the amount you’re withdrawing, consider it carefully.
 Credit union accounts are federally insured to $250,000, making them a much safer storage place for your hard-earned funds.